plone/documentation/docs/install/manage-add-ons-packages.md

 For a complete list of features, usage, and options, read [`cookiecutter-zope-instance`'s `README.rst`](https://github.com/plone/cookiecutter-zope-instance#readme).
 ```

-As an example, we will add the add-on `collective.easyform` to our Zope instance.
+As an example of how to configure Zope, we will add the add-on `collective.easyform` to our Zope instance.

 Zope is configured through the file {file}`instance.yaml` in your project.
 Modify the file as indicated.